charliewei0716/databricks-billing/README.md

 ![](https://img.shields.io/github/stars/charliewei0716/databricks-billing?style=social)

-This is a web application that integrates a [Databricks Dashboard](https://docs.databricks.com/aws/en/dashboards/) with a [Mosaic AI Agent](https://docs.databricks.com/aws/en/generative-ai/tutorials/agent-framework-notebook) chat interface.
-The billing dashboard serves as the main display, and it is generated using [Databricks System Tables](https://docs.databricks.com/aws/en/admin/system-tables/) and cloud infrastructure cost data as its sources.
-Additionally, a multi-agent assistant, built with [Databricks Genie](https://docs.databricks.com/aws/en/genie/) and [RAG](https://docs.databricks.com/aws/en/generative-ai/retrieval-augmented-generation), enables users to ask any questions about the dashboard in natural language and receive responses.
+This Databricks Billing Solution is a web application that integrates the Databricks Dashboard with the Mosaic AI Agent chat interface.
+It leverages Databricks System Tables and cloud infrastructure cost data as its data sources, presenting both DBU and infrastructure costs at the job-level.
+This optimizes the current issue in the official usage dashboards where cloud infrastructure costs are invisible.

+The same data also serves as a source for Genie, combining RAG based on the Databricks Documentation to build a multi-agent assistant.
+This enables the assistant to answer non-technical users’ questions about the dashboard in natural language, retrieve historical cost data from different perspectives, and ultimately provide RI purchase recommendations based on predicted DBU usage.

 ![image](/assets/app_ui.png)